taneltorn/CoverHunterFolkERA/README.md

 Follow the example of the prepared Covers80 dataset included with the original CoverHunter.
 Directions here are for using that prepared data.
 See also the "dataset.txt format" heading below.

-1. Download and extract the contents of the covers80.tgz file from http://labrosa.ee.columbia.edu/projects/coversongs/covers80/
+1. Download and extract the contents of the `covers80.tgz` file from http://labrosa.ee.columbia.edu/projects/coversongs/covers80/
 2. Abandon the 2-level folder structure that came inside the covers80.tgz file, flattening so all the .mp3 files are in the same folder.
 One way to do this is:
-    1. In Terminal, go to the extracted "coversongs" folder as the current directory.
+    1. In Terminal, go to the extracted `coversongs` folder as the current directory.
 Then:
     2. `cd covers32k && mv */* .; rm -r */`
 3. Convert all the provided .mp3 files to .wav format.
 One way to do this is:
     1. `setopt EXTENDED_GLOB; for f in *.mp3; do sox "$f" -r 16000 "${f%%.mp3}.wav" && rm "$f"; done`
-4. Move all these new .wav files to a new folder called "wav_16k" in the project "data/covers80" folder.
+4. Move all these new .wav files to a new folder called `wav_16k` in the project's `data/covers80` folder.
-5. You can delete the rest of the downloaded covers80.tgz contents.
+5. You can delete the rest of the downloaded `covers80.tgz` contents.

 ## Feature Extraction